Our Services

 My friend lost her baby, how can I help?

-When a parent experiences the death of a baby during pregnancy or as a newborn, friends and family may want to help, but they often do not know what to say or how to help.
+When a loved one experiences the death of a baby during pregnancy or as a newborn, friends and family may want to help, but they often do not know what to say or how to help.
 The best thing you can do is be there to listen and support your loved one.
 Let them know you care and are thinking of them.
 Share offers a brochure called Ways to Support a Parent Whose Baby has Died that can offer tips for ways you can support your loved one who has experienced this tragic loss.
 Contact Share or request a packet of information through our website for this brochure and other resources.

 Is the loss of a baby in pregnancy or shortly after birth an unusual occurrence?